 The Town will continue to fund the Housing Rehabilitation Program that focuses on remediation of lead paint hazards.
-In addition, CCHHP will fund lead projects in Manchester and the town's program will continue to partner with them to leverage funds and increase the capacity of both programs.
+CCHHP will also fund lead projects in Manchester and the town's program will partner with this organization, as needed, to leverage funds and increase the capacity of both programs.

 As the Planning Department becomes aware of RRP training programs in CT, this information is passed on to contractors visiting the department.
-Registration information is also made available on the Building Department's bulletin board within clear site of contractors stopping in for permits.
-This is in an effort to increase the number of RRP trained contractors who can help prevent unnecessarily exposing residents to lead hazards.
+It is also shared with Building Department staff to pass on to local contractors and increase the number of RRP trained contractors who can help prevent unnecessarily exposing residents to lead hazards.

 The Health Department will continue to send Environmental Health Inspectors into the field for lead inspections and to investigate lead orders.
-There are currently 4 certified lead inspector/risk assessors within the department.
+There are currently 2 certified lead inspector/risk assessors within the department.
 The department also educates the public about the dangers of lead paint and ways to prevent exposure.
-Their nurse attends numerous community fairs and events each year to provide information and education about lead-based paint and provides brochures on the Housing Rehab Program to interested parties.
-In instances of children with elevated blood lead levels, the Health Department makes referrals to the Rehab Program and CCHHP.
+The Community Nurse attends events each year to share information and education about lead-based paint.